KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

   Enable users to effortlessly share their favorite blog articles on various social media platforms, expanding the reach and visibility of Gamers Insight.

 - **Multilingual Support:**
-  Implement multi-language support to make the Gamers Insight accessible to users from diverse regions and cultural backgrounds, facilitating a more inclusive user experience.
+  Implement multi-language support to make Gamers Insight accessible to users from diverse regions and cultural backgrounds, facilitating a more inclusive user experience.

 - **Email Confirmation for Account Creation:**
   Introduce email confirmation during the account creation process to enhance security and verify user identities effectively.